This is the multi-page printable view of this section. Click here to print.

 Overview

-The Organization represents the legal entity in the Ocular framework.
+The Organization represents the legal entity in the RIA Framework.

 The Organization module allows you to configure your SMTP to facilitate email notifications.
 Additionally, you can also configure authentication mechanisms, such as basic authentication and OAuth 2.0.